Date Format: Country-wise and ISO Date Format, How to Write Dates Correctly

 - Date Format FAQs

 Whether it is tracking deadlines, attending interviews, or submitting your project on time dates keep us in sync.
-But the way we write dates will change from one country to other and even from one organization to another.
+But the way we write dates will change from one country to other and even from one organisation to another.
 So while there isn’t exactly a “wrong” way to write a date but there is a preferred local way and following it avoids all that confusion.

-Universal ISO 8601 Date Format
+What is ISO 8601 Date Format?

 If you want to avoid all confusion just use standard ISO 8601.